EU regulatory cloud worries centuries-old Baltic ship exchange

 With the growing importance of Asia as centre for the global shipping market, the Baltic is now contending with challenges from potential rivals.
 Last month the Shanghai Shipping Exchange (SSE) launched China’s first dry bulk and oil import indices.

-The Baltic Exchange has described SSE’s benchmark indices as “poorly modelled on the Baltic indices”.
+The Baltic Exchange has described SSE’s benchmark indices as “poorly modeled on the Baltic indices”.